markummitchell/engauge-digitizer/README.md

 5. Cubic spline interpolation between points gives more accurate curves with fewer points
 6. Axes Checker briefly highlights the axes when they are defined or modified, to reveal entry mistakes
 7. Graph coordinates can be specified as date and time value, or as degrees, minutes and seconds
+8. Multiple coordinate systems in the same image can be digitized in advanced mode
+9. Axes with only one known coordinate (floating axes) can be digitized in advanced mode
-8. All settings dialogs are resizable so they can be enlarged as necessary to display more information
+10. All settings dialogs are resizable so they can be enlarged as necessary to display more information
-9. Import by drag-and-drop
+11. Import by drag-and-drop
-10. Replacement of Qt3 (which is at its end of life) by Qt5
+12. Replacement of Qt3 (which is at its end of life) by Qt5
-11. Much better zooming, with a fill mode that automatically zooms in on image features, and rezooms when the application window is resized
+13. Much better zooming, with a fill mode that automatically zooms in on image features, and rezooms when the application window is resized
-12. Color picking straight from the original image
+14. Color picking straight from the original image
-13. Uploadable error report generated when a programming error is encountered, for identifying problems and improving user support
+15. Uploadable error report generated when a programming error is encountered, for identifying problems and improving user support
-14. Test suite for regression testing minimizes code breakage as new features are added
+16. Test suite for regression testing minimizes code breakage as new features are added

 Installation
 ------------